NEH Summer Stipend 2021

-The internal competition for NEH summer stipends is a great opportunity for faculty seeking summer salary support.
+The internal competition for National Endowment for the Humanities summer stipends is a great opportunity for faculty seeking summer salary support for humanities research.
 The UW-Madison has the opportunity to nominate up to two faculty to the national NEH summer stipend competition.
 The nominees are chosen by a subcommittee of the Research Committee.
 Anyone advanced to the national competition automatically receives 2/9ths summer salary support from the OVCRGE irrespective of whether or not they are successful in the national competition.
 Tenured faculty with distinguished publishing records are especially encouraged to apply.

 Amount per Award: $6,000

-Number of Awards: 77 Awards – last 5 years average
+Number of Awards: 81 Awards per year– last 5 years average

-- Summer Stipends support individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both.
+- Individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both

-- Supporting projects at any stage of development, but most especially early-stage research and late-stage writing in which small awards are most effective.
+- Projects at any stage of development, but most especially early-stage research and late-stage writing in which small awards are most effective.

-- More on the program, as well as examples of successful proposals, may be found here:
+More on the program, funding restrictions, proposal guidelines, as well as examples of successful proposals, may be found here:

 UW–Madison may nominate 2 faculty.

 Internal Competition Application Instructions